-(d) The Executive's employment hereunder may be voluntarily terminated by the Executive for Good Reason.
-For purposes of this Agreement, "Good Reason" shall mean any of the following which occurs without Executive's consent: (i) any material reduction by the Company of the Executive's duties, or responsibilities or authority that, taken as a whole, results in a material diminution of position; provided, however that a change in the Executive's title or reporting relationship shall not by itself constitute a termination by Executive for Good Reason under this clause (i); (ii) any material reduction (meaning 10% or more) by the Company of the Executive's Base Salary and/or target Annual Performance Bonus payable hereunder (it being understood that an across-the-board reduction applicable to all similarly situated employees of the Company, including the Executive, shall not be deemed a reduction for purposes of this definition); (iii) the Executive is prior written consent, that the Executive locate the Executive's residence or primary place of employment to a location outside a 50-mile radius of such location mutually agree upon and designate from time to time during the Term; or (v) a material breach by the Company of Section 7(b) of this Agreement which is not cured by the Company within thirty (30) days after written notice thereof is given to the Company by the Executive.
-However, notwithstanding the above, Good Reason shall not exist unless: (x) the Executive notifies the Board or the Chief Executive officer in writing within thirty (30) days of the initial existence of one of the adverse events described above, and (y) the Company fails to correct the adverse event within thirty (30) days of such notice, and (z) the Executive's voluntary termination because of the existence of one or more of the adverse events described above occurs within ninety (90) days of the initial existence of the event.

-(e) The Executive's employment may be terminated by the Company without Cause by delivery of written notice to the Executive effective the date of delivery of such notice.
-For the avoidance of doubt, termination of the Executive's employment due to his death or Disability does not constitute a termination for Cause.

-(f) The Executive's employment may be terminated by the Executive in the absence of Good Reason by delivery of written notice to the Company effective fifteen (15) days after the date of delivery of such notice.
+- The Executive's employment hereunder may be voluntarily terminated by the Executive for Good Reason.
+For purposes of this Agreement, "Good Reason" shall mean any of the following: (i) any material reduction by the Company of the Executive's duties, or responsibilities or authority that, taken as a whole, results in a material diminution of position; provided, however, that a change in the Executive's title or reporting relationship shall not by itself constitute a termination by the Executive for Good Reason under this clause (i); (ii) any material (meaning 10% or more) reduction by the Company of the Executive's Base Salary and/or target Annual Performance Bonus payable hereunder (it being understood that an across-the-board reduction applicable to all similarly situated employees of the Company, including the Executive, shall not be deemed a reduction for purposes of this definition); (iii) any requirement by the Company, without the Executive's prior written consent, that the Executive locate the Executive's residence or primary place of employment to a location outside a 50-mile radius of such location mutually agreed upon between the Company and the Executive as of the Effective Date, or such other location that the Company and the Executive may mutually agree upon and designate from time to time during the Term; or (iv) a material breach by the Company of Section 6(b) of this Agreement which is not cured by the Company within thirty (30) days after written notice thereof is given to the Company by the Executive.
+However, notwithstanding the above, Good Reason shall not exist unless: (x) the Executive notifies in writing the Chief Executive Officer within thirty (30) days of the initial existence of one of the adverse events described above, and (y) the Company fails to correct the adverse event within thirty (30) days of such written notice, and (z) the Executive's voluntary termination because of the existence of one or more of the adverse events described above occurs within ninety (90) days of the initial existence of the event. - (e) The Executive's employment may be terminated by the Company without Cause by delivery of written notice to the Executive effective the date of delivery of such notice.
+For the avoidance of doubt, termination of the Executive's employment due to her death or Disability does not constitute a termination for Cause. - (f) The Executive's employment may be terminated by the Executive in the absence of Good Reason by delivery of written notice to the Company effective fifteen (15) days after the date of delivery of such notice.

-9. Compensation upon Termination.
+8. Compensation upon Termination.